gengx/reactnd-project-myreads-starter/README.md

 * Users can change the category of the books by clicking on the green button and pick a category from it.

 * To add new books, click on the green + button at the bottom of the page.It will navigate to the "search" page.
 * Users can enter keywords to search books.
+Up to 20 items will be returned.
 A collection of the search terms are listed at the end of this document.
 * Once users find the bookds they want to read, they can click on the green button on the book and move it to one of their shelved.
 * Users can go back to the "library" page by clicking on the arrow on the top of the page.
 * Once users are back to the page, they should see the newly added books show up in the correct shelf.

-Enter an author's name or subject.
-Up to 20 items will be returned.

 ### Resources and Documentation:
 * [Create-react-app Documentation](https://github.com/facebookincubator/create-react-app)